kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

 - Binary Trees
 - Mainly used for searching
 - `Impose restriction` on what can be stored
-- O(log n) for wost case average search operation
+- O(log n) for wost case average algorithms.search operation

 - Property of Binary Search Trees (`Restriction`)